openknowledge-archive/opsmanual/sysadmin/services/blogfarm.rst

    owner of a specific blog site, or
    <**sysadmin**\ @\ **okfn**.\ **org**> (See also
    `Sysadmin <Sysadmin>`__).

-Note that our current wordpress codebase maintainer is Bobby, who is not on the sysadmin alias.
-The OKF core sysadmin will notify him where his involvement is needed.
-There is a mail alias that includes him as well (), but we only use it internally for alerts and ticket notifications.

 There is also a mailing list
 <`**sysadmin-coord**\ @\ **lists**.\ **okfn**.\ **org** <http://lists.okfn.org/mailman/listinfo/sysadmin-coord>`__\ >